1. Where is this house located? In what town or city?

 I am a resident of Italy, which means I pay no property taxes on my house (my primary residence), very low property taxes on my land and I pay a very modest amount for health coverage.
 If you are not a resident, add in property taxes (see above) and health coverage, which you would need to get from a private insurer.

-For detailed information and rates on our House Finder Services for the Piedmont and Sicily regions, please visit our Contact Us page
+For detailed information and rates on our House Finder Services for the Piedmont region, please visit our Contact Us page.

 Join our email list for updates on beautiful, available Italian properties as well as info and events on buying, living in, and moving to Italy.